 2. Claim early, and your benefit keeps growing

 Reality: Wouldn’t that be nice?
-In truth, though, when you claim Social Security, you lock in that benefit amount for life, except for an occasional, small inflation adjustment.
+In truth, though, when you claim Social Security, you lock in the benefit amount at that point for life, except for an annual inflation adjustment known as the COLA.
 Claiming early locks in a lower benefit.

-In fact, the notion that if you claim benefits early, you will enjoy a bump in your monthly benefit checks upon reaching full retirement age is one of “3 Common Misconceptions About Social Security.”
+Unfortunately, the notion that if you claim benefits early, you will enjoy a bump in your monthly benefit checks upon reaching full retirement age is one of “3 Big Misconceptions About Social Security.”

-3. Everyone should wait to age 70 to claim benefits
+4. Everyone should wait until age 70 to claim benefits

-Reality: Starting benefits at 70 is a good idea for many, if not most, people.
+Reality: Waiting to start benefits at 70 is a good idea for many, if not most, people.
 Claiming at 70 lets you receive a supersized amount that could make a nice difference in your livelihood for the rest of your golden years.

-But 70 isn’t the magic age for everyone, as you’ll see in “5 Reasons You Should Claim Social Security ASAP.”
+But 70 isn’t the magic age for everyone, as you’ll see in “5 Times When It’s Smart to Claim Social Security Early.”
 A few reasons it may make more sense to claim earlier include:

 - You have a short life expectancy.

 - Your spouse is older than you and earns less.